SeeenyaOhar/enumerateyolopython/README.md

 # Enumerate Yolo

-This tool is used to data preperation for YOLOV3 image recognition training.
+This tool is used for data preparation for YOLOV3 image recognition training.

 # Usage